Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 	- `INTERP_LEN32b_PARA`: number of RTP data per invoking;
 - **Function params**:
-	- `para_const`: kfun_interpolation_wrapper self-used structural parameter include sampling frequency, inverse speed of sound and so on.
-It's definition could be seen in L1/include/kernel_interpolation.hpp.
+	- `para_const`: kfun_interpolation_wrapper self-used structural parameter include sampling frequency, inverse speed of sound, and so on.
+Its definition can be seen in L1/include/kernel_interpolation.hpp.
     - `p_vec_in`: elements of resample and window vector.
 	- `p_inside_in`: elements of input inside(bool) vector.
     - `p_interpolation`: elements of output bypassed inside(bool) vector.